jwellman1307/SafeSpend-App/README.md

 Budget information such as income, bills, due dates, and cash available is stored locally on the user's device.

+SpendGuard does not require a bank connection and does not collect banking usernames, passwords, account numbers, or card numbers.

 Privacy Policy:
 https://sites.google.com/view/trs-safespend-privacy-policy